Animal Re-Identification on Microcontrollers: Structurally Guided Width--Depth Pruning for Customizing MobileNetV2

-This “knee point’’ at moderate depth can be understood from the interaction between network capacity, resolution, and data scale.
-When $N$ is too small, the shallow backbone cannot capture the appearance variation, pose changes, and background clutter inherent to animal re-identification, leading to underfitting and low mAP.
-As depth increases, the network gains a larger effective receptive field and richer hierarchical features, which improves retrieval.
 However, with $64\times64$ inputs and fixed width $\alpha{=}0.35$, the repeated strided convolutions quickly reduce the spatial resolution of the feature maps.
 Beyond roughly seven bottleneck blocks, most additional layers operate on very small feature maps and mainly recombine existing coarse features rather than introducing genuinely new information, while still adding parameters.
 Given the limited amount of training data, this extra capacity is hard to exploit and can even hurt generalisation.
 The empirical curves in \autoref{fig:depth_alpha35_plot} therefore suggest that $N \approx 7$ strikes a good compromise: the backbone is deep enough to model the necessary appearance complexity, but not so deep that its capacity becomes redundant, making it well suited for MCU deployment.